NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

   POLY  - Edit area polygons.
 Click with cursor on top field in infobox to control from DAP which area is edited.
   RPOL  - Edit a RTB polygon.
   MPOL  - Edit a mission polygon.
-  S/P   - Move selected point/steerpoint in current edited polygon.
-Then use cursor.
+  S/P   - Enable dragging of point/steerpoint in current edited polygon.
 INS S/P - Insert selected point/steerpoint in current edited polygon.
 Then use cursor.
 ADD S/P - Append point/steerpoint to current edited polygon (if it has room for more).
 Then use cursor.
 DEL S/P - Delete selected point/steerpoint in current edited polygon.